COLORADO

 What Happened

-The organization applied for funding through Proposition 123, a voter-approved initiative specifically designed to support projects preserving affordable rental housing for low-income families when the private sector will not.
-The state rejected the application.
-Governor Jared Polis and state housing officials have prioritized new construction over preservation of existing affordable stock, according to reporting on the state’s housing strategy.
+The group applied for funding through Proposition 123, a voter-approved initiative designed to support affordable rental housing projects that the private sector will not develop without public assistance.
+State officials rejected the application, citing priorities that favor new construction over preservation of existing affordable units.

 By the Numbers